folio-org/okapi/doc/guide.md

 It is also possible to extract all the example records with a perl one-liner, assuming you have this MarkDown source of this guide in the current directory as _guide.md_ -- as is the case in the source tree.
+This leaves them all in /tmp, as files like `okapi-tenant.json`
 ```
 perl -n -e  'print if /^cat /../^END/;' guide.md  | sh
 ```

-It is also possible to run all the examples with a slightly more complex command:
+After that, it is also possible to run all the examples with a slightly more complex command:

 ```
 perl -n -e  'print if /^curl /../http/; ' guide.md |